 Make sure to wander in the cobbled streets of this well-kept medieval town that is known for its beautiful pastel-coloured houses and amazing street art.
 Also, do not miss the opportunity to witness the amazing festival of hot air balloons in the springtime or the chance to ride one of these balloons.

-Situated in central Ukraine, this city is situated on the banks of the Umanka River located between the famous cities of Odesa and Kiev.
+Situated in central Ukraine, this city is situated on the banks of the Umanka River located between the famous cities of Odesa and Kyiv.
 This place is well equipped for tourists and you will not face trouble finding your way around it.

 The city of Uman is rich with historical and cultural heritage.
 Make sure to check the Shopping Rows, and the National Dendrological Park “Sofiyivka”.
 Also, make sure to check the Basilian Monastery (1764) which stands as the oldest building in the city.